elastx/DoC/README.md

 2. Select "Add Host" > click "Save" > click on the link "Manage available machine drivers" > Active Openstack

 3. Go to "INFRASTRUCTURE" > "Hosts" > "Add host" > "Other"

+4. You could enter all required infomration here but instead you can run
+# ./add_node.sh